OctopusDeploy/docs/docs/shared-content/upgrade/upgrade-copy-files-for-cloned-instance.include.md

 ### Copy all the files from the main instance

-After the instane has been created, copy all the contents from the following folders from either the backed up location or the main instance.
+After the instance has been created, copy all the contents from the following folders.

 - Artifacts -> default is `C:\Octopus\Artificats`
 - Packages -> default is `C:\Octopus\Packages`